Topological expansion in isomorphism theorems between matrix-valued fields and random walks: Proofs

-We will not detail further the procedure, as it appears in the proof of a quaternionic Wick formula in Bryc and Pierce \cite{BrycPierce09GSE}, Theorem 3.1.
+This edge contraction procedure appears in the proof of a quaternionic Wick formula in Bryc and Pierce \cite{BrycPierce09GSE}, Theorem 3.1.
 There the authors do in particular the verifications for the weights $w_{\nu,\beta=4}(\rho)$.
 Our setting is more general, and not limited to $\beta=4$, but the recurrence on ribbon graphs is the same.
-It would be quite lengthy to fully reproduce the recurrence here. \end{proof}
+For completeness, we give the details in Appendix A. \end{proof}

+\begin{rem} For $\beta\in\{1,2\}$ one can alternatively prove Lemma \ref{LemTransfo} by expanding the product of traces, applying Wick's rule to each scalar term and then recombining the resulting terms.
+If one wishes to proceed like that in the quaternionic case $\beta=4$, one needs the Wick formula \eqref{Eq quaternionic Wick trails} for quaternionic Gaussian r.v.s; see Appendix B. This formula is more general than the one given in \cite{BrycPierce09GSE}.
+However, proceeding like that does not simplify the proof of Lemma \ref{LemTransfo}, since the proof of the quaternionic Wick formula \eqref{Eq quaternionic Wick trails} relies itself on an induction on ribbon edges.
+Moreover, then one would need a particular treatment for the diagonal coefficients of the matrices, since those are real Gaussian r.v.s. \end{rem}